ECTS

 100%*

-Success rates
+Success rate

 Objectives

-- Management positions (supermarkets, drives, etc.)
+- Management positions (supermarkets, drive-throughs, etc.)

-They will be able to :
+They will be able to:

-- Learn to build relationships with stakeholders
+- Learning to build relationships with stakeholders

-- Analyze customer expectations and satisfaction
+- To analyze customer expectations and satisfaction

-- Implement layout and merchandising policies
+- To implement store layout and merchandising policies

-- Take charge of employee management
+- To take charge of employee management

 International dimension